Financial Aid Information

 Interested persons should submit a statement of interest and other evidence of meeting the requirements of the position to the Director by July 1, for the Fall term.
 Submissions for the Spring semester must be received by December 15.

-La Salle offers 30% off to teachers who work in the schools of Philadelphia Archdiocese.
+La Salle offers 30% off to Catholic School teachers who teach in the schools of the Archdiocese of Philadelphia and the Dioceses of Allentown, Camden, Trenton, and Wilmington.
 A letter from the principal is necessary each semester to confirm full time employment.

 Employer Tuition Reimbursement